 Make sure you stop by these spots for a scoop (or two or three)…oh, and don’t forget the sprinkles!

 Friendly’s, located on the east coast in 14 states, has been celebrating all summer offering sale-priced single scoops and double scoops, as well as Sundae Fun-day cones.
 Getting freebies can be a year-round event here if you sign up for the “Be our BFF Club”!
 With great deals on ice cream cakes and sundaes at their restaurants, being a BFF definitely has its perks.
-Don’t worry if you’re too busy hitting up other ice cream shops on Sunday the 15th to make it there, this deal is all year long!
+Don’t worry if you were too busy on Sunday the 15th to make it there, this deal is all year long!

 3. Baskin Robbins